Skip to content

 • Pregnant women and individuals with high blood pressure, heart problems, or abdominal injuries should avoid practising Kapalbhati Pranayama or consult a healthcare professional before doing so.

-• Always listen to your body and practice with awareness, avoiding any tension or discomfort during practice.
+• Always listen to your body and practise with awareness, avoiding any tension or discomfort during practice.

 Conclusion

+Benefits of Kapalbhati include improved respiratory function, increased energy levels, better digestion, detoxification, and reduced stress, promoting overall mental and physical well-being.
 Including Kapalbhati Pranayam in your daily routine can provide many benefits to your body and mind.
 Regular practice of this gives its practitioner better health, energy, and inner peace.
 This not only gives your skull a glowing appearance from the outside, but with regular practice, it also helps improve your internal intelligence.
-Remember to practice with patience and consistency to reap the magical rewards of this ancient yogic practice.
+Remember to practise with patience and consistency to reap the magical rewards of this ancient yogic practice.